STRAN90/Milestone-project-2/README.md

 ## Project Overview

-**Calculation Countdown**  is a website developed from the idea from the Love Maths project.
-The inspiration came from my daughter's love of learning maths, especially addition and subtraction sums in school and at home.
+**Catculation Countdown**  is a website developed from the idea from the Love Maths project.
+The inspiration came from my daughter's love of learning maths and cats, especially addition and subtraction sums in school and at home.

 I have designed the website to look child friendly as its main focus.
 It is designed to be fully responsive and accessible on a range of devices, making it easy to navigate for children and parents.